smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Playing Spoken Feedback/index.md

 ## Creating the Speak Request
 The speech request you send can simply be a text phrase, which will be played back in accordance with the user's current language settings, or it can consist of phoneme specifications to direct SDL’s TTS engine to speak a language-independent, speech-sculpted phrase.
 It is also possible to play a pre-recorded sound file (such as an MP3) using the speech request.
 For more information on how to play a sound file please refer to [Playing Audio Indications](Speech and Audio/Playing Audio Indications).

-### Getting the Supported Capabilities
+### Getting the Supported Speech Capabilities
-Once you have successfully connecting to the module, you can access supported speech capabilities properties on the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager`!@ instance.
+Once you have successfully connecting to the module, you can access supported speech capabilities properties on the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager()`!@ instance.

 @![iOS]
 ##### Objective-C